-We say that people can be “thick-skinned”, but grapes can be as well: Cabernet Sauvignon grapes have an incredibly thick skin which make them very resistant to heat, frost and molds.
-The thick skins also equate to a higher level of tannins (since the majority of the wine’s tannins come from the skin of the grapes) which means that Cabernet Sauvignon is an excellent grape to blend with other varieties in order to add some “backbone” to the wine; in addition, it means that the wines will age quite well and are more apt to be cellared than most other varietals.
-Perhaps this is why Cabernet Sauvignon earns the title of “The King of Red Grapes”.
+We say that people can be “thick-skinned,” but grapes can be as well: Cabernet Sauvignon grapes are equipped with an outer layer that makes them resistant to heat, frost, and molds.
+These thick skins also equate to a higher level of tannins (since the majority of the wine’s tannins come from the skin of the grapes), which makes Cabernet Sauvignon an excellent grape to blend with other varieties in order to add some “backbone” to the wine.
+In addition, these tannins ensure wines will age quite well (which is Cab Sauv is more apt to be cellared than most other varietals).
+Perhaps this is why Cabernet Sauvignon earns the title of “The King of Red Grapes.”

-Since Cabernet Sauvignon is typically very tannic and often has a lot of oak presence as well, fats and proteins are the best pairing options.
+Since Cabernet Sauvignon is typically very tannic and often has a prominent oak presence, fats and proteins are the best pairing options.
 Grilling, smoking and roasting different dishes will impart a bitter flavor into the food, which pairs well with the bitter tannins of the Cabernet.
-Spices that are commonly found in Cabernet Sauvignon—including dill, bell pepper, green olive, peppercorn, and ginger—also pair well.
+Spices that are commonly found in Cabernet Sauvignon—including dill, green olive, peppercorn, and ginger—also pair well.
 Dark chocolate and mild cheeses (cheddar or brie) are also great accompaniments.
 Stay away from sweeter milk chocolate and heavier cheeses like blue or Roquefort.

 Serve Cabernet Sauvignon at 65 degrees.